siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-the-importance-of-breadcrumbs-for-seo.md

 * **Avoid Redundancy**: If a page appears in multiple categories, choose the most relevant path for the breadcrumb trail.

-* **Use Proper Formatting**: Separate breadcrumb levels with a clear visual indicator, such as "&gt;" or "/".
+* **Use Proper Formatting**: Separate breadcrumb levels with a clear visual indicator, such as ">" or "/".